Houdini 22.0 Nodes Geometry nodes

 Attribute Value

-Matches based on point attribute values on the skeleton and the shape template.
+Matches based on point attribute values on the skeleton and shape template.

 Point Number

-Matches based on point number values from the skeleton and the shape template.
+Matches based on point number values from the skeleton and shape template.

 Mapping Attribute

-Matches using a dictionary attribute which is based on the structure of the mapping attribute from the Map Point SOP node and the mirror attribute from the Rig Mirror Pose SOP node.
+Matches using a dictionary attribute based on the structure of the mapping attribute from the Map Points SOP and the mirror attribute from the Rig Mirror Pose SOP.
+This mode is useful in that it can be used to map the template to a skeleton with a different name, or mirror a supplied template.

 {